 How we’re helping

-We've launched a new website to support North Yorkshire businesses and tradespeople as well as help people find local services available to them during coronavirus.
+Buy Local is our free website to support businesses and tradespeople in North Yorkshire as well as help people find local services available to them.

-We're urging all eligible traders and businesses to register on the Buy Local website as soon as possible to help create a comprehensive one-stop shop for North Yorkshire residents.
+We're urging all eligible traders and businesses to register on the Buy Local website as soon as possible - it's free and easy to join.

 To help businesses we’re now paying small and medium sized suppliers (SMEs) instantly, subject to bank clearing times, instead of the standard 30-day period.

 To help us do this we’re asking all suppliers to now email their invoices to their named contact rather than sending them by post.
 If you already send your invoices via email to firstname.lastname@example.org then please continue to do so.

 If you don’t have a named contact then you need to get in touch with the relevant service or department before sending the invoice.
 As a minimum, invoices need the name and contact number of the individual who place the order or they won’t be paid.

 We also appreciate that some suppliers may struggle to fully meet their contractual obligations due to the current crisis.
 If you feel this is the case you should contact your normal contract manager or email@example.com.

 Our trading standards team is offering free advice until March 2021 to help support businesses based in North Yorkshire.
 The team can provide advice on all aspects of trading standards law, including helping businesses to diversify into different product areas or to move their business online or to a takeaway service.